TroyDanielFZ/Generalised-Predictive-Control-GPC/Readme.md

-Generalised Predictive Control, GPC, is an mport implement of model predictive control, which dates back to 1987, and was raied by Clarke et al with the CARIMA model, please refer to [1](https://scholar.google.com/scholar?q=Generalized%20predictive%20control-Part%20I%20The%20basic%20algorithm) for more details.
+Generalised Predictive Control, GPC, is an mport implement of model predictive control, which dates back to 1987, and was raised by Clarke et al with the CARIMA model, please refer to [1](https://scholar.google.com/scholar?q=Generalized%20predictive%20control-Part%20I%20The%20basic%20algorithm) for more details.